 That’s where design feedback tools come in.

-In this guide we shine a light on three of the best design feedback tools on the market, the benefits of using a design feedback platform, and things to look for when giving design feedback.
+In this guide we shine a light on five of the best design feedback tools on the market, the benefits of using a design feedback platform, and things to look for when giving design feedback.

 Less review rounds, better designs